-On Hawaii Island, solar must include storage but is optional for other technologies.
+Projects for Maui must include energy storage.
+On Hawai'i Island, solar must include storage but is optional for other technologies.
 On O'ahu, pairing generation with energy storage is optional.
 Storage on O'ahu and Maui is also being sought to replace firm generating units.
 This can be provided by renewable generation paired with storage or standalone storage.
-Contingency storage is also being sought for O'ahu and Hawaii islands.
+Contingency storage is also being sought for O'ahu and Hawai'i islands.

-For O'ahu, new renewable generation and storage is needed to replace the 180-megawatt coal-fired AES Hawaii plant in Campbell Industrial Park due to close by September 2022.
+For O'ahu, new renewable generation and storage is needed to replace the 180 MW coal-fired AES Hawaii Power Plant in Campbell Industrial Park due to close by September 2022.
 It is the largest single generator on O'ahu, meeting 16% of peak demand.

-A separate request for proposals for grid services from customer-sited distributed energy resources will help system operators manage reliability of modern electric grids with diverse, dynamic inputs and outputs.
-The companies are seeking grid services such as fast frequency response and capacity for O'ahu, Maui, and Hawaii islands with targets ranging from 4 MW – 119 MW.
+A separate request for proposals for grid services from customer-sited distributed energy resources will help system operators manage the reliability of modern electric grids with diverse, dynamic inputs and outputs.
+The companies are seeking grid services such as fast frequency response and capacity for O'ahu, Maui, and Hawai'i islands with targets ranging from 4 MW to 119 MW.
 This will create an opportunity for customers to play a direct role in modernising the electric grid and integrating more renewable energy.

 Final requests for proposals are expected to be issued later this year for the equivalent of 4 MW of solar or 3.6 MW of small wind for Moloka'i, paired with energy storage, and an equivalent up to 9.5 MW of solar paired with energy storage for Lana'i, pending approval by the PUC.

-These final requests for proposals are the result of extensive collaboration led by the PUC with participation of the company, the consumer advocate, and other stakeholders.
+These final requests for proposals are the result of extensive collaboration led by the PUC with participation of Hawaiian Electric, the Consumer Advocate, and other stakeholders.